Lopez vs. Lopez

 Provisions

-- Section 2(a), Rule 41, Rules of Court — Explicitly provides that in special proceedings, the appeal shall be made by a record on appeal.
-This was cited to justify the dismissal of the petitioner's procedurally defective appeal.
+- Section 2(a), Rule 41, Rules of Court — Provides that appeals in special proceedings shall be made by record on appeal.
+Applied: The SC affirmed the CA's observation that Richard used the wrong mode of appeal (notice of appeal instead of record on appeal) from the RTC decision.